puppetlabs/puppet-docs/source/pe/1.2/installing.markdown

 #### Port

 By default, Dashboard will run on port 3000.
-If the server you install it on is not running any other webserver instances, you may wish to use the standard HTTP port of 80 instead.
-(If so, remember to configure the puppet master appropriately.)
+If the server you install it on is not running any other webserver instances, you may wish to use the standard HTTP port of 80 instead; if so, remember to [point puppet master to the correct port during installation](#integration-with-puppet-dashboard).
+If you need to change puppet's settings later, edit the `reporturl` setting  in [puppet.conf](/guides/configuring.markdown) and the `BASE=` line in `/etc/puppetlabs/puppet-dashboard/external_node`.

 #### Inventory Certname/Certified Hostnames